+Weights can be added to the inputs and output of quilted treed disks as in the case of treed disks.
+We suppose there is a partition of the boundary markings

+into \em{weighted} resp. \em{forgettable} resp. \em{unforgettable} edges as in the unquilted case.
+The outgoing edge axiom is the same as in the unquilted case.
+In the quilted case, the trees in Figure \ref{trivq} are stable.
+Isomorphism of weighted quilted disks is the same as the unquilted case, and therefore, the moduli space with a single weighted leaf and no markings is a point.

 Orientations of the moduli space of quilted treed disks are defined as follows.
-Each main stratum of $\ol{\M}^\quilt_{d(\black), d(\white)}$ can be oriented using the isomorphism of the stratum made of quilted treed disks having a single disk with $\R$ times $\ol{\M}_{d(\black), d(\white)}$, the extra factor corresponding to the quilting parameter.
+Each main stratum of ${\M}^\quilt_{d(\black), d(\white)}$ can be oriented using the isomorphism of the stratum made of quilted treed disks having a single disk with $\R$ times ${\M}_{d(\black), d(\white)}$, the extra factor corresponding to the quilting parameter.
 The boundary of the moduli space is naturally isomorphic to a union of moduli spaces:

-By construction, for the facet of the first type, the sign of the inclusions of boundary strata are the same as that for the corresponding inclusion of boundary facets of $\ol{\M}^\quilt_{d(\black), d(\white)}$, that is, $(-1)^{i(n-i-j) + j} $.
+Here $[d(\black)]:=\{1,\dots,d(\black)\}$.
+In the first union, $j$ is the index of the attaching leaf in the quilted tree and so ranges from $1$ to $n -i + 1$.
+The first union ranges over all partitions of the set $[d(\black)]$ into $I_1$, $I_2$.
+The second union ranges over partitions of $[d(\black)]$ into $I_0,\dots,I_r$.
+By construction, for the facet of the first type, the sign of the inclusions of boundary strata are the same as that for the corresponding inclusion of boundary facets of the moduli space $\ol{\M}_{d(\black), d(\white)}$ of unquilted disks, that is, $(-1)^{i(n-i-j) + j} $.
 For facets of the second type, the gluing map is

 given for boundary markings by